easifem-fortran/easifem-fortran.github.io/docs/docs-api/ReferenceLine/ReferenceLine_.md

 sidebar_position: 2
 ---

-# ReferenceLine
+# Structure

-Datatype for reference line element.
-It is a child of ReferenceElement_.
+This is a data type for reference line element.
+It is a child of `ReferenceElement_`.